e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 5.6 Diagnostics: feedthrough tracing

-Tracing is **diagnostic only, never load-bearing**: scheduling correctness comes exclusively from the structural two-stage split; tracing improves error messages and verification.
-Triggered when the scheduler finds a cycle, to classify it (genuine → "insert a state"; artificial → the remedy ladder, [§5.4][s5-4]).
+Tracing is **diagnostic only, never load-bearing**: scheduling correctness comes exclusively from the structural two-stage split.
+Tracing improves error messages and verification.
+It is triggered when the scheduler finds a cycle, to classify that cycle: genuine → "insert a state"; artificial → the remedy ladder ([§5.4][s5-4]).

 **Detection and naming.** A cycle surfaces as a topological-sort stall in [Stratum](#g-stratum) B (one of the build's three phases: structure, schedule, activation).
-The stalled subgraph is decomposed into **strongly connected [components](#g-component)**, and each nontrivial SCC names one cyclic cluster exactly: one diagnostic, its members and the wires among them, presented as one readable loop in the canonical slash form ([§11.6][s11-6], `aero/F → dyn/a → aero/α̇ → aero/F`).
+The stalled subgraph is decomposed into **strongly connected [components](#g-component)**.
+Each nontrivial SCC names one cyclic cluster exactly, and each cluster becomes one diagnostic: the cluster's members and the wires among them, presented as one readable loop in the canonical slash form ([§11.6][s11-6], `aero/F → dyn/a → aero/α̇ → aero/F`).
 Neither the raw stall residue nor a single back edge names the cluster correctly (row 12).

-**Classification is [schedule](#g-schedule)-free.** It runs inside Stratum B's failure path, where no schedule exists — and needs none, because each SCC member is evaluated *once, in isolation*, at the [probe](#g-probe) point: state views from `init_*`, out-of-cycle [cells](#g-cell) from the acyclic prefix's probe values, in-cycle cells synthesized through `probe_value` ([§12.3][s12-3]) under tracer tags.
+**Classification is [schedule](#g-schedule)-free.** It runs inside Stratum B's failure path, where no schedule exists.
+None is needed, because each SCC member is evaluated *once, in isolation*, at the [probe](#g-probe) point.
+That evaluation reads state views from `init_*`, out-of-cycle [cells](#g-cell) from the acyclic prefix's probe values, and in-cycle cells synthesized through `probe_value` ([§12.3][s12-3]) under tracer tags.
 The tracer's product is a per-member dependence set rather than a value, so no ordering has to be valid for the labels to come out right.

-The loop is **real** iff every hop of the structural cycle survives in the traced per-member maps; **artificial** ([§5.4][s5-4]) iff some hop dies — the component whose stage-2 function does not in fact route that input to that output.
-No Stratum C machinery is touched: no [activation](#g-activation), no layouts, no table.
-This is the *local* variant (row 12) — the schedule-free per-member trace at the probe point, which is what the cycle classifier uses; the "tracer activation" ([§12.4][s12-4]) names the other variant (row 12), the global set-tracer run as an ordinary Stratum-C activation, and the two must not be conflated.
+The loop is **real** iff every hop of the structural cycle survives in the traced per-member maps.
+It is **artificial** ([§5.4][s5-4]) iff some hop dies — the component whose stage-2 function does not in fact route that input to that output.
+No Stratum C machinery is touched: no [activation](#g-activation) (a re-run of Stratum C at a given scalar type), no layouts, no table.
+This is the *local* variant (row 12): the schedule-free per-member trace at the probe point, which is what the cycle classifier uses.
+The "tracer activation" ([§12.4][s12-4]) names the other variant (row 12), the global set-tracer run as an ordinary Stratum-C activation.
+The two must not be conflated.

 **Caveats, carried in the diagnostic rather than assumed away.** The trace speaks for the branch taken at the probe state (the diagnostic-only doctrine, row 12).
-Discrete members trace *structurally* — the discrete [tier](#g-tier)'s plain, wholesale-pinning declarations admit no tracer scalar — which is sound as a may-depend answer but never sharp, so the remedy hint — split this component, *or* narrow the neighbor's [contract](#g-contract) when the dead hop's input is consumed only in a fallback branch (the ladder, [§5.4][s5-4]) — is offered only for continuous members.
-And if a member's evaluation itself throws, the diagnostic ships with the member list alone: classification is a bonus on the cycle error, never its precondition.
+Discrete members trace *structurally*, because the discrete [tier](#g-tier)'s plain, wholesale-pinning declarations admit no tracer scalar.
+Structural tracing is sound as a may-depend answer but never sharp, so the remedy hint is offered only for continuous members.
+The hint itself is to split this component, *or* to narrow the neighbor's [contract](#g-contract) when the dead hop's input is consumed only in a fallback branch (the ladder, [§5.4][s5-4]).
+And if a member's evaluation itself throws, the diagnostic ships with the member list alone.
+Classification is a bonus on the cycle error, never its precondition.

 Two modes, degrading gracefully: